Four key differences between ETFs and Mutual Funds

 The Bottom Line

 When looking at investment options there are thousands of ETFs and Mutual Funds to choose from and every year that list is growing to meet the needs of investors.
-Qtraders have access to over 100+ commission-free ETFs and all Mutual Fund trades are also commission-free.
-Both types of funds are great investment vehicles that offer core funds that investors can build their investment portfolio around.
+Both types of funds are great investment vehicles that offer core funds that investors can build their investment portfolio around and Qtraders have access to over 100+ commission-free ETFs.
 With so many investment options available, it is important that investors perform their own due diligence and research the funds to understand their offering, benefits and how they work with their investing strategy and account types.

 Ready to join?Open an account

 1 CEFTA April 2022 Monthly Report https://cetfa.ca/files/Statistics/NEW-CETFA%20April%202022.pdf accessed June 13, 2022